RaviPrajapati128/PDF-to-Speech-Reader/README.md

   - Saves time by allowing multitasking while listening to documents.
   - Demonstrates practical integration of file handling and speech synthesis in Python.

----

 ✨ In short: *Your PDF Reader takes a PDF file, extracts text from a chosen page, and speaks it aloud using text-to-speech.*

-Would you like me to also write a **short GitHub README-style summary** (with installation steps and usage example) so you can directly add it to your repository?